snrnats/doc-centre/docfx_project/reports/performance.md

 The **Carrier Performance** report offers the following report-wide filters:

-* **Consignments Created** - enables you to select only those consignments that were created within a given date range.
+* **Consignments Created** - enables you to select consignments that were created within a given date range.
-* **Company Name** - where applicable, enables you to select only those consignments that were created by a particular company within your group.
+* **Company Name** - where applicable, enables you to select consignments that were created by a particular company within your group.
 You can select multiple companies if required.
-* **Shipping Location** - where applicable, enables you to select only those consignments that were created with a particular shipping location.
+* **Shipping Location** - where applicable, enables you to select consignments that were created with a particular shipping location.
-* **Carrier** - enables you to select only those consignments that were allocated to a particular carrier.
+* **Carrier** - enables you to select consignments that were allocated to a particular carrier.
-* **Carrier Service** - enables you to select only those consignments that were allocated to a particular carrier service.
+* **Carrier Service** - enables you to select consignments that were allocated to a particular carrier service.
-* **Delivery Type** - enables you to select only those consignments that were created with a particular delivery type (i.e. *Delivery* or *Click and Collect*).
+* **Delivery Type** - enables you to select consignments that were created with a particular delivery type (i.e. *Delivery* or *Click and Collect*).

 ## Delivery Failure Volumes